krugertech/Krugertech.IO.Smart/README.md

 A class library for the reading of HDD and SSD SMART registers.

-Note: Formely known as SMART.NET
+Note: Formerly known as SMART.NET

 ## Breaking Changes